Level 1 English

 Do you love to get lost in a good book?
 Do you have a novel burning inside you?
 The kaupapa of this course is the relationship between reading and writing.
 Whether you're reading for pleasure, writing the next bestseller, or simply have a love of language, this course will show you how to approach a wide range of written materials, both fiction and non-fiction, poetry and prose.

 In this course, ākonga will be supported to improve their reading comprehension and critical thinking skills.
-They will also be helped to hone their writing skills, from brainstorming and organising their ideas to crafting compelling sentences and paragraphs.
+They will also get lots of opportunity to hone their writing skills, from brainstorming and organising their ideas to crafting compelling sentences and paragraphs.
 You will learn how to identify and analyse key information, make connections between different ideas, and draw your own conclusions.
-This course will help you develop the confidence and creativity necessary to express yourself forcefully and with flair. Ākonga will study a class novel but will also have the opportunity to pursue their own reading interests and goals.
+This course will help you develop the confidence and creativity necessary to express yourself forcefully and with flair. Ākonga will study an independently-selected extended written text under the guidance of their kaiako.

 Internal Assessment: